Traefik Reverse Proxy - Self-Host HTTPS Web Services

-There are various ways to reach web services running at home from the internet.
-The least secure method involves port forwarding with unencrypted protocols like HTTP or FTP.
-Avoid using simple port forwarding for HTTP or FTP!
-A more secure option is SFTP and/or a VPN, both requiring certificates for client authorization and encrypted data transmission.
+There are many ways to access web services running at home from the internet.
+The worst option would be port forwarding and redirection to a device with an unencrypted protocol such as HTTP or FTP.
+Make sure to avoid using simple port forwarding to HTTP or FTP!

-For easy setup, especially for Docker containers, consider using WG-Easy or PiVPN to install WireGuard or OpenVPN.
-Check out the video tutorial demonstrating this on the ei23 Smart Home Server.
+WG-Easy (see Compose Templates) or PiVPN can help, allowing you to easily install WireGuard or OpenVPN.
+I have already created a video tutorial on how this works with the ei23 Smart Home Server.

 Traefik Architecture (Source: traefik.io)